gjlondon/definitive_guide_to_django_deployment/README.md

 The github repo includes a fabfile.py[[7]](#cred_1) which provides all the commandline directives we'll need.
-But fabfiles are pretty intuitive to read, so try to follow along with what each command is doing.
+But fabfiles are pretty intuitive to read so try to follow along with what each command is doing.

 First, we need to define [AWS](#gloss_aws) settings.
 In keeping with the principles of the [Twelve Factor App](http://12factor.net/) we store configuration either in environment variables or in config files which are not tracked by VCS.
-You can you AWS access and secret keys on your [AWS security page](https://portal.aws.amazon.com/gp/aws/securityCredentials).
+You can find your AWS access and secret keys on your [AWS security page](https://portal.aws.amazon.com/gp/aws/securityCredentials).

     echo '